Common Dram Shop Liability Scenario: Drunk Driving Accidents

 - Loss of spousal services

-Importantly, every dram shop injury victim (regardless if they’ve suffered injuries themselves or their loved one was fatally injured) have a duty to mitigate their damages, or take affirmative steps to ensure they don’t become worse.
+Importantly, every dram shop injury victim (whether they've suffered injuries themselves or their loved one was killed) also have a duty to mitigate their damages, or take affirmative steps to ensure they don't become worse.

 Potential Defenses in Dram Shop Cases

 Just as Texas law allows injury victims to pursue compensation from the party that caused them, defendants are allowed to assert a number of defenses to reduce or eliminate their liability to a injury victim.

 Perhaps the most remarkable defense available in the defense's arsenal are those found in the Safe Harbor provisions of the Texas Dram Shop Act.
 Under these provisions, a provider can effectively eliminate their liability to an injury victim if: